-Unlike recent scholarship on virtuality that complicates this metaphysical inheritance, our sample quite clearly mobilised a single set of assumptions about the nature of the real.
-For contemporary theorists such as Žižek, "the real is already a virtual construct, and the difference between the real and the virtual turns out to be much more complicated and interesting."
-As much of that recent scholarship points out "It is not that virtual worlds borrowed assumptions from real life: virtual worlds show us how, under our very noses, our 'real' lives have been 'virtual' all along."
+Unlike recent scholarship on virtuality that complicates this metaphysical inheritance, the students in the Harmonia sample quite clearly mobilized a single set of assumptions about the nature of the real.
+For contemporary theorists such as Žižek, "The real is already a virtual construct, and the difference between the real and the virtual turns out to be much more complicated and interesting" (Gunkel 2010, 46).
+As much of that recent scholarship points out, "It is not that virtual worlds borrowed assumptions from real life: virtual worlds show us how, under our very noses, our 'real' lives have been 'virtual' all along" (Boellstorf 2008, 5).
+(See also Baudrillard 1983; Taylor 1987; Zizek 2006; Gunkel 2007).
+In his essay on the 1999 film The Matrix, Žižek (2002, 240) asks about the pervasive nature of this belief, replayed over and again in our entertainment narratives.
+Whether it be The Matrix or The Truman Show (1998), there is a persistent, almost pre-modern notion that we are arriving at the end of the "real" universe.
+In our consumerist paradise, we begin to suspect that our world is a fake, a spectacle staged to convince us that we live in a real world.